NVIDIA/DCGM/nvml-injection/README.md

        NVMLExtraKeyFunc("nvmlDeviceGetClockInfo", range(NVML_CLOCK_COUNT), basic_type_value_parser),
        ```

-       It has an extra element `range(NVML_CLOCK_COUNT)` which indicates the all possibility of second parameter (i.e. 0, 1, 2, 3).
+       It has an extra element `range(NVML_CLOCK_COUNT)` which indicates the all possibility of second parameter (i.e., 0, 1, 2, 3).

-   * You can skip this step if PyNVML has not supported new added functions yet (i.e. we cannot find the function in PyNVML).
+   * We can skip updating `nvml_api_recorder.py` if PyNVML has not supported new added functions yet (i.e., we cannot find the function in PyNVML).

 4. Update YAML file to include new key